RiyanPiro/Journal-site/readme.md

 ## 🚀 Features
 - Saves content to the database in realtime as you type
-- Opens to the latest page
+- Search for Page by page number, date or text
 - Left and Right buttons to navigate through pages
 - Delete button to delete the current page
-- Delete empty pages
+- Delete empty pages button

 ## ⚠️ Steps of Usage
 1. Install node.js